UCL/MPHY0026/doc/registration/intro.rst

 * Understand what a coordinate system is
 * Sketch the main coordinate systems in a CAS system
 * Implement coordinate conversions using 4x4 homogeneous transformations
+* Recall the main registration methods
+* Understand the challenges when registering to physical space

 Introduction